AdaCore/gnatstudio/docs/users_guide/main_window.rst

 The project view, combined with the file and outline view, provide an interactive search capability allowing you to quickly search information currently displayed.
-Just start typing the text to search when the view has the focus.
+Start typing the text to search when the view has the focus.
 Note that the contents of the :guilabel:`Project` view are computed lazily, so not all files are known to this search capability before they've been opened.

 This search opens a small window at the bottom of the view where you can interactively type names.
 The first matching name in the tree is selected